wwng2333/beszel-docs/en/guide/security.md

 ## Network requirements

 This is a list of ports and remote hosts that Beszel communicates with, based on the default configuration.
-Using OAuth or S3 backups will require connections to other hosts.
+Using SMTP for email or S3 for backups will require connections to other hosts.

 ### Agent